danemacmillan/vagrantshell/README.md

 ## Technology stack

 Read the `changelog` below for more information.
+Version 2.0.0 (October 2, 2015) introduced a major break from the previous version.

 ### Major